skadistats/clarity-examples/README.md

 	java -jar target/combatlog.jar replay.dem

+## Show stats at the end of the game

+This example shows how to use the PlayerResource entity.
+It outputs the score table at the end of the game, almost as complete as dotabuff.
+It could be improved since it iterates over the complete replay to get to the end of the game, which takes a while.
+You can find it under `skadistats.clarity.examples.matchend.Main.java`.
+After building it from the project root with

+	mvn -P matchend package

+you can run it with

+	java -jar target/matchend.jar replay.dem

 ## Retrieving the game info

-For retrieving the basic game information (players, picks, bans, who won, basically all the stuff you see on dotabuff for a single match), you do not need to iterate the complete replay.
+For retrieving the basic game information (players, picks, bans, who won), you do not need to iterate the complete replay.
 You can retrieve that info with the following code

 ```Java
 public class Main {